filesender/filesender/docs/v2.0/install/index.md

 cp -r metadata-templates/*.php metadata/
 ```

-There are some recommended updates to help improve security.
-If you
+There are some thoughts on updates to your SimpleSAMLphp configuration
-have a recommendations for things people might like to consider please
+which may improve security.
+If you have a recommendations for things
+people might like to consider please create a pull request on this
-create a pull request on this file with your recommendations.
-Note
+file with your recommendations.
+Note that session.cookie.secure can
-that session.cookie.secure can only be set if you only allow access to
+only be set if you only allow access to your FileSender instance over
-your FileSender instance over HTTPS, which is highly recommended.
+HTTPS, which is highly recommended.

 ```
 cd /opt/filesender/simplesaml